cloudfoundry/guardian/grootfs/README.md

 1. create a new file (of the size provided to `--store-size-bytes`) at /store/path.backing-store
 1. format it with a filesystem
 1. mount it at /store/path

-*N.B.
-This is currently only supported by the overlay-xfs driver*.

 #### --uid-mapping / --gid-mapping